-Obama Wants $263 Million To Prevent Another Ferguson, Including 50,000 Body Cameras For Cops
+Obama Wants $263 Million To Stop Another Ferguson

 One week after the grand jury in Ferguson decided not to indict Darren Wilson for shooting Michael Brown, President Obama has proposed a new federal spending package that could have prevented the shooting in the first place.
 As part of the $263 million, three-year package, Obama proposed body cameras for police officers and better equipment training. $75 million of the package will be allocated toward the purchase of 50,000 body cameras for law enforcement, a tactic that has been in high demand after Ferguson, which brought transparency in police activity to the forefront.